Recycle and dispose of hazardous household products

 disposal truck icon

+Any product we use has a life cycle.
 It's important to dispose of hazardous products properly to keep toxic chemicals out of the environment.
 Improper disposal can do harm to wildlife, ecosystems, and human health.
+Always recycle or dispose of products properly to keep chemicals out of the environment.

-If you have hazardous household materials, be sure to:
+If you have hazardous household materials:

 • Never dump them down the drain, sink, or toilet.